Traverse City Area Public Schools: West Senior High School

 Traverse City West Senior High School is Traverse City's second comprehensive high school.
 It was opened in 1997 after overcrowding at the former Traverse City Senior High School.
 Since 2014, the school's principal has been Joe Esper, who took over from Joseph Tibaldi.
-It enrolls about 1,540 students, making it the largest high school in Michigan north of Kent County.
+It enrolls 1,471 students, making it the largest high school in Michigan north of Kent County.
 Its athletic teams are known as the Titans.

 Traverse City High School

 TCAPS offers alternative education at Traverse City High School.
 The school is located on Three Mile Road at the site of the former East Bay Elementary School.
 Despite having no athletic teams, the school's students are referred to as the "Mavericks".
 Its principal is Lance Morgan.

 Middle schools

 TCAPS has two middle schools, serving grades 6, 7 and 8.

 East Middle School

 Traverse City East Middle School is Traverse City's public middle school serving Traverse City's east side.
 Because of it serving as a feeder to Central High School, East Middle's athletic teams are also known as the Trojans.
 It is located off Three Mile Road, on the same campus as Cherry Knoll Elementary School.
 The school was opened in 1992 to relieve crowding at the former Traverse City Junior High School.
-The school's current principal is Dan Tiesworth, and enrolls about 800 students.
+The school's current principal is Ryan Ranger, and enrolls 779 students.